notofonts/noto-docs/src/general/videos.md

 First displayed at Resonate Belgrade, Glyph.Index is an infinite interactive journey through the vast spectrum of Unicode glyphs in the Noto Sans typeface and its 96 font variations.
 Noto Sans is the only typeface designed to represent every symbol in every language— over 60k characters.
 Glyph.Index celebrates the global community and its cultural diversity in playful, rhythmical, ever-changing patterns.

 Type Reinvented.
-In todays information-dense digital landscape, typography is the key communicator to reach across all media.
-Monotype’s Type Reinvented explores the future of typography in a series of interactive digital artworks created in partnership with FIELD: How can typography become responsive, emotional, platform-adaptive, whilst remaining a powerful messenger of information, style and identity?
+In today's information-dense digital landscape, typography is the key communicator to reach across all media.
+Monotype’s Type Reinvented explores the future of typography in a series of interactive digital artworks created in partnership with FIELD.
+How can typography become responsive, emotional, platform-adaptive, whilst remaining a powerful messenger of information, style and identity?

 ## Making Noto Sans Tibetan